dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 - Don't use NAN.

-When compiled with *fast-math* it leads to undefined behaviour.
+When compiled with *fast-math* it leads to undefined behavior.

 ---
 ##### Error checking for OS and external APIs